globocom/megadraft/docs/customization.md

   Check the following sections for more info.
 - `shouldDisplayToolbarFn`: (optional) Boolean-valued function fired when editor state changes.
 It allows to control whether or not the Toolbar should be shown.
+- `horizontalSidebar`: (optional) Boolean, default is false, allow to display and animate the sidebar horizontally instead of the default behavior, which is vertical.
+This option is compatible with `maxSidebarButtons`

 Check the following sections for more info.